My Quiet Kitchen

 I always recommend using a kitchen scale when possible.
 But if you don't own one, the standard "whisk and fluff" method should be used.
 To do it:

 Whisk the oat flour first, then spoon it into the measuring cup so that it's heaped up above the rim.
-Use the flat edge of a knife or your finger to level off the excess.
-This will ensure you don't scoop up too much flour.
+Then level off the excess.
+Otherwise, it's easy to scoop up too much flour, which leads to a dry/thick batter.

 Storage

-Pancakes are best enjoyed fresh, but leftovers will keep for up to 4 days.
+Pancakes taste best fresh, but leftovers will keep for up to 4 days.
 Store in an airtight container in the refrigerator.
 Re-heat in the oven, in a skillet on the stovetop, or briefly in the microwave.

 Pancakes can also be frozen.
-Thaw before reheating.
+Thaw in the fridge before reheating.

 Estimated Nutrition (per serving)